 Ireland and Northern Ireland have a lot to offer visitors: lively cities, lush landscapes, ancient monuments, welcoming people, and an enduring spirit.
 Not to mention the pub; the Irish have elevated a night at the pub into an art form.

-From Birmingham Airport, there are direct flights to six Irish locations, each with its own unique experience.
+From Birmingham Airport, there are direct flights to a range of Irish destinations, each with its own unique experience.
 As the most famous Irish holiday, St. Patrick's Day (March 17th) is the perfect opportunity to visit the Emerald Isle.

 Northern Ireland's capital exudes history and culture.
 A trip here will educate you on the country's tumultuous political past, memorialised in murals around the city.
 But that isn't all the city has to offer; there are restaurants, shopping and beautiful sights to see as well.